 - Project Management System:

 For the OCD in me, Trello gives me the warm and gushy feels that you get when you smell fresh baked cookies.
-Finding this project management tool was one of the best things that ever happened to me when I was working as a Design Project Manager a couple years back.
-Managing a team composed of multiple designers, a Creative Direction, Account Leads and clients was at times overwhelming.
-Finding the best way to organize communications, deadlines and needs for each individual helped keep me from drowning in hundreds of emails and meet client demands.
+Finding this project management tool was one of the best things that ever happened to me when I was working as a Design Project Manager a couple of years back.
+Managing a team composed of multiple designers, a Creative Direction, Account Leads and clients were at times overwhelming.
+Finding the best way to organize communications, deadlines, and needs for each individual helped keep me from drowning in hundreds of emails and meet client demands.

 Through Trello, I was able to create project boards for each team, upload details and files, assign projects to team members and set deadlines to ensure everything was wrapped well before it was needed.
-If a project opened back up, all I had to do was pull the card with all the past details and add new notes so that no matter who took it on knew everything they needed to produce top notch work.
-I trained my internal teams and implemented similar practices with my clients to help streamline communications and speed up the processing of the work flow.
+If a project opened back up, all I had to do was pull the card with all the past details and add new notes so that no matter who took it on knew everything they needed to produce top-notch work.
+I trained my internal teams and implemented similar practices with my clients to help streamline communications and speed up the processing of the workflow.
 I could go on and on about how much I love Trello (they should probably be paying me at this point) but I recommend you checking it out for yourself and incorporating into your task delegation and timeline setting regimen.

 To conclude, if you’re going to start something, don’t skip steps for sake of initial convenience.
-Eliminate headaches that will inevitably come down the line by protecting and organizing your infrastructure before it grows into a money making beast by doing things the right way from the start.
+Eliminate headaches that will inevitably come down the line by protecting and organizing your infrastructure before it grows into a money-making beast by doing things the right way from the start.
 Build your dream on a platform that is strong, steady and easily transferrable to any internal team member, external partner or future buyer of your brand.
 Because the lull and dull’s luster will shine brighter the bigger and more successful you become.